michaelcypher/mikeecb.github.io/_posts/2017-05-13-cryptopals-challenge-set-2.markdown

 ### Fin ###

 Okay, wow.
 This set of exercises took me considerably longer than the [first set]({% post_url 2017-04-20-cryptopals-challenge-set-1%}) and the post ended up way too long.
 I’m going to think about splitting up the sets in half.
 Anyway, hope you enjoyed and found this post helpful!

-Still have time?
+Still have time to kill?
 Read through the [third set]({% post_url 2017-07-14-cryptopals-challenge-set-3%})!